peteroupc/CBOR-Java/api/com.upokecenter.cbor.JSONOptions.ConversionMode.md

  it's converted to the CBOR integer 1 (major type 0).
 (In some cases, numbers extremely close to zero may underflow to zero, and numbers of extremely large magnitude may overflow to infinity.).
+### Decimal128
+    public static final JSONOptions.ConversionMode Decimal128
+JSON numbers are decoded to CBOR as their closest-rounded approximation to an IEEE 854 decimal128 value, using the rules for the EDecimal form of that approximation as given in the
+ <code>CBORObject.FromObject(EDecimal)</code> method.